thenexthub/Codira/utils/swift-xcodegen/README.md

   --docs/--no-docs        Add doc groups to the generated projects (default: --docs) --stdlib, --stdlib-cxx/--no-stdlib, --no-stdlib-cxx
-                          Generate a target for C/C++ files in the standard library (default: --stdlib) --stdlib-swift/--no-stdlib-swift
+                          Generate a target for C/C++ files in the standard library (default: --stdlib) --stdlib-language/--no-stdlib-language
-                          Generate targets for Swift files in the standard library.
-This requires using Xcode with a main development Swift snapshot, and as such is disabled by default.
+                          Generate targets for Codira files in the standard library.
+This requires using Xcode with a main development Codira snapshot, and as such is disabled by default.

-                          A development snapshot is necessary to avoid spurious build/live issues due to the fact that the stdlib is built using the just-built Swift compiler, which may support features not yet supported by the Swift compiler in Xcode's toolchain. (default: --no-stdlib-swift) --test-folders/--no-test-folders
+                          A development snapshot is necessary to avoid spurious build/live issues due to the fact that the stdlib is built using the just-built Codira compiler, which may support features not yet supported by the Codira compiler in Xcode's toolchain. (default: --no-stdlib-language) --test-folders/--no-test-folders
                           Add folder references for test files (default: --test-folders) --unittests/--no-unittests